techcircule/Section-card-01/README.md

 ![Design preview for the Four card feature section coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋
-This is my Challenge from frontendmentor.io
+This Challenge is from frontendmentor.io

-Here's my live Web page
+You can check my live Web page here~ https://techcircule.github.io/Section-card-01/

 **To do this challenge, you need a basic understanding of HTML and CSS.**